Archives New Zealand: Reintegration under Internal Affairs, 2011–present

 In 2011, Archives New Zealand and the National Library of New Zealand were merged back into the Department of Internal Affairs.
-Before 1 February 2011 Archives New Zealand was a separate government department.
+Until February 2011 Archives New Zealand had been a separate government department.

 In 2018, the Christchurch office moved to a new location in Wigram near the Air Force Museum of New Zealand.

-The New Zealand Archivist Vol 3 No 1 pages 5–10 includes a more comprehensive history of archives in New Zealand.
+The New Zealand Archivist Vol 3 No 1 pages 5–10 includes a comprehensive history of archives in New Zealand.

 In December 2020, the DIA confirmed that Archives NZ along with the National Library and Ngā Taonga Sound & Vision would move to a proposed purpose-built business park called the Horowhenua Business Park in Levin at an unspecified future date.

+In February 2022 Internal Affairs Minister Jan Tinetti, Archives NZ chief archivist Stephen Clarke and Māori iwi (tribe) Taranaki Whānui Te Āti Awa confirmed that the Government would build a new archives building on the site of the former Defence House on Wellington's Aitken Street between the present Archives NZ and National Library buildings.
+The new NZ$290 million building will have 19,300sqm of lettable area and is expected to open in 2026.
+It will host archives repository and specialist facilities for Archives NZ, the National Library and Ngā Taonga Sound & Vision.

+On 9 May 2024, Archives NZ halted its digitisation programme which had commenced seven years ago, citing the programme's time-limited funding.
+The disestablishment of the digitisation programme is expected to cause the loss of three permanent jobs and some fixed time positions.
+Historian Vincent O'Malley described the termination of the digitisation programme as "a devastating blow."

 Facilities

 The national office for Archives New Zealand is in Wellington.
 It also has offices in Auckland, Christchurch, and Dunedin.

+Planned Facilities

+A new $290 million national archives facility is set to be completed in Wellington by 2026.
+The new facility, which began construction in 2022, will have a greater capacity to house the country's rapidly growing archival collections and to maintain and protect collections during incidents such as power outages and earthquakes.
+Its design has been created with te ao Māori worldview in mind, with design agency Tīhei and Māori sculptural artist Rangi Kipa working alongside architects Warren & Mahoney to “connect the building to the land it sits on and acknowledge the tūpuna who lived there before”.

+The Department of Internal Affairs is working alongside Fund Managers AMP Capital Ltd. to build the new Archives facility with construction partners, LT McGuiness.